oasisprotocol/oasis-core/README.md

 ```bash
 root@xxxx:/code# cargo make
 ```
-(Here the prompt is `root@xxxx:/code`, where the `xxxx` is a hex string associated with the docker container, because the command is being entered into the shell running in the container.)
+(Here the shell prompt is `root@xxxx:/code`, where the `xxxx` is a hex string associated with the docker container, because the command is being entered into the shell running inside the container.)

 This should install any required dependencies and build all packages.
 By default SGX code is built in simulation mode.
 To change this, do `export SGX_MODE=HW` (currently untested) before